A Successful Liver Transplant for a baby with biliary atresia | Case study

 Hepatoportoenterostomy (HPE), also known as the Kasai procedure for biliary atresia, can restore the bile flow and prevent liver damage if performed within the first 2–3 months of life.
 Nevertheless, even with successful Kasai procedure, most children (over 70%) develop cirrhosis due to which liver transplantation is a must before adulthood.

-Around 30% of liver transplant cases (donors) experience a brief rise in white blood cells (leucocytosis) within 1-3 days of surgery.
+Around 30% of liver transplant cases (donors) experience a brief rise in white blood cells (leucocytosis) within 1–3 days of surgery.
 This could be self-limiting (goes away on its own) within 48 hours if fever is not associated.
 It could be due to the body's response to the surgery and blood loss (rejection).
-In such cases immunosuppressive medication can help in stabilising the patient.
+In such cases, a Liver Transplant doctor /specialist can prescribe immunosuppressive medications to help stabilize the patient.

 Share on